 It’s important to remember that even some of the most well-trained professionals have accidents in heels.

-Although they look great, high heels can wreak havoc during public appearances.
+Although they look great, heels can wreak havoc during public appearances.

-Here are some of the celebrities who have experienced high heel tripping mishaps.
+Here are some of the celebrities who have experienced heel tripping mishaps.

 - Mariah Carey